 I heard Zenya say, "Okay, don't worry, we'll move the car."

 I was oblivious to the conversation after that point, as I was focused on that darn fly.
 It was big and nasty, and I knew it would hurt like a bugger if it bit anyone.
 I was watching it as it suddenly landed on the officers arm.
 When it landed, I acted out of instinct.
-The next thing that happened was not of my recollection, but Zenya recalling later what happened.
+The next thing that happened was not of my recollection, but was an instant replay from Zenya later.